 The building is formally divided in half, with one side dark, the other light.
 Inside, transparent scrim walls are stretched taut from floor to ceiling in black or white respectively, bisecting each long wing and capturing the always-changing natural light.
 The connecting corridor has a progression of scrim walls that sequentially cross and fill the space, with an enfilade of doors for passage.

-The courtyard has been made into a garden defined by concrete paths running along Corten steel-lined raised beds and two rows of Palo Verde trees.
+The courtyard has been made into a garden defined by concrete paths running along Corten steel-lined raised beds and two rows of honey mesquite trees.
 Niches with benches flank the central planter, where Irwin has created a tableau of large basalt columns.

 The completed work fuses indoors and outdoors, art and architecture, the past and the present, nature and the man-made.
 It is also Irwin’s largest work to date, and represents the culmination of his decades-long investigation into the act of perception through manipulation of space and light.